DailyMatters/vagrant_quickstart_z1.6/README.md

 To follow this alternative follow steps 1 and 2 just like in the previous example.

-Instead of creating the box from scratch, replace the VagrantFile contents with the content below.
+Instead of creating the box from scratch, create a new folder for your project and run `vagrant init`.
+Then replace the VagrantFile contents with the content below.
 This file will provision everything needed (including the framework itself) to start working.

 ```ruby
 # Copy below this point